yhyang201/verl/recipe/sppo/README.md

 ## Reproduce the Experiment

 Note that we evaluate the performance of SPPO on MATH dataset.
-We gain 65.6 on MATH dataset after 20 epochs, roughly ranking top 20 on the [MATH leaderboard](https://paperswithcode.com/sota/math-word-problem-solving-on-math).
+We gain 65.6 on MATH dataset after 20 epochs from the start point of 46.6 with Qwen2.5-7B-Instruct, roughly ranking top 20 on the [MATH leaderboard](https://paperswithcode.com/sota/math-word-problem-solving-on-math).

 ```
 cd verl